scasplte2/charms/docs/02-charms-architecture.md

 ## System Overview

-The Charms system consists of several key components:
+The Charms system consists of several key components that work together to enable programmable assets on Bitcoin:

 1. **Charms SDK**: Provides the framework for developing apps
 2. **Charms Client**: Handles interaction with the Bitcoin blockchain